Mundeswari River

 Mundeswari river is a small river in West Bengal which causes floods in Hooghly, Purba Medinipur and Howrah districts during the monsoons.
 Any discharge above 70000 ft3/s downstream of Durgapur Barrage occasionally causes the river to flood.
-It has been suggested that the banks of rivers such as Mundeswari should be protected with embankments to prevent floods.
+It has been suggested that the banks of rivers such as the Mundeswari should be protected with embankments to prevent floods.

 History

 The river is not mentioned in the 1910 district gazetteers, but it is mentioned in the 1994 Bardhaman District gazetteer.

 During the devastating floods of 1914, the Damodar River split in two.
 One part joined the Mundeswari and the main channel of water of the Damodar now flows into the Mundeswari, turning it into a major river.

 Geography

 It originates as a canal from Ramchandrapur, a village in Madabdihi at the police station in Raina II block of the Bardhaman district.
 It flows past Kaiti Chakbhura and enters the Hooghly District.
 It ultimately flows into the Rupnarayan River.